orbitalchicken/Roadmap/README.md

     mint-x-icons: in MATE (with a high panel), network status icons have a dark background in 32px and bigger. they would look much better in the panel with a transparent bg

+    mintmenu: apparmor prevents mintmenu from loading in guest session

 Linux Mint 18.3
 ===============